SpaceRiderThor/data-analysis-thor/README.md

 Differences from the previous configuration:
 * **mode quad** - The mode is now select as "quad".
 * **spaceBetween 0.1 0.5 0.1** - This line indicates that the space between the first and second finger is 0.1cm, between the second and third finger is 0.5cm and between the third and fourth finger is 0.1cm.
-* **dataFile data_files/quad_test** - Each finger shall have its respective data file.
-In this case, stored in the "quad_test" folder.
-The files shall be ordered alphabetically, from the leftmost to the rightmost detector (finger).
+* **abct ABCT_Files/quad_test** - Each detector's ABCT files must be in a separate folder, numbered from 0 to 3, 0 being the leftmost finger, and 3 the farthest one on the right.

 ### Instrument